-4.5 How do you ensure data integrity, timeliness, accuracy, security and availability for decision making?
+4.6 How do you ensure data integrity, timeliness, accuracy, security and availability for decision making?

-- Registrars and Admissions Officers (AACRAO) Professional Practices and Ethical Standards.
-These principles provide professional development, guidelines and voluntary standards to be used by higher education officials regarding the best practices in records management, enrollment management, student services and administrative technology to ensure data integrity, timeliness, accuracy, security and availability for decision making. - The College of Charleston's Office of Institutional Research (OIR) is the area responsible for all state and federally-mandated data and reporting.
+- The College of Charleston has extensive processes in place for deployment of data, both on our web sites (Institutional Research, Marketing, OIT, Records/Registration, Athletics, and AAPA) and available through our online request processes found on our OIR website.
+Further, information made available adheres to Student Right to Know, Title II, Higher Education Opportunity Act, FERPA, and other federal and state requirements. - The Registrar's Office uses several methods depending on the data and the intended recipients.
+The Registrar's Office website is used for communication with all of the above, individualized email communications with faculty, staff and students, as well as distribution list emails, online reports are made available to the appropriate faculty and staff that are access secured, and an interactive website (Sharepoint) for workforce groups contributing to projects. - Registrars and Admissions Officers (AACRAO) Professional Practices and Ethical Standards provides principles for professional development, guidelines and voluntary standards to be used by higher education officials regarding the best practices in records management, enrollment management, student services and administrative technology to ensure data integrity, timeliness, accuracy, security and availability for decision making. - The College of Charleston's Office of Institutional Research (OIR) is the area responsible for all state and federally-mandated data and reporting.
 Several times each year, the OIR reports unit-record and summary data from the College's mainframe system in order to meet the reporting requirements set by the governing entities.
 The data extracts are reviewed, audited, cleansed, summarized and submitted.
 Upon receipt, the files are again run through an auditing process by the recipient and if discrepancies are found, the OIR is notified, makes needed corrections, and re-submits.
 Upon final receipt of a set of clean, processed data, the files are stored in the College's mainframe environment permanently and are then used as the primary source for all data and reporting by the OIR.
 Data files are extracted on or around the College's official census dates so that consistency in reporting and timeliness is maintained from year to year.
 All access to the College's mainframe system is scrutinized by the IT division and access is only added on a peruser request basis.
 Access to data files are only allowed after written justification is reviewed by IT and the OIR. - Functional areas such as the Registrar's Office have a data steward assigned whose responsibility is to provide accurate and timely reporting to constituents.
 These positions are supported by IT professionals committed to maintaining secure platforms for data retrieval.
-The Registrar's Office has adopted and follows the principles set forth by The American Association of Collegiate - The College Of Charleston's Information Technology Division pursues excellence in online data protection through continually evaluated and updated security practices and policies.
+The Registrar's Office has adopted and follows the principles set forth by The American Association of Collegiate Registrars and closely adheres to FERPA guidelines. - The College Of Charleston's Information Technology Division pursues excellence in online data protection through continually evaluated and updated security practices and policies.
 The data in the administrative system is protected by username/password pairs and central authentication.
 Servers housing institutional data are in physically secured areas and restricted to essential users only.
 All data is backed up regularly to secure offsite tape libraries and copies sent to a remote secured site.
 Network design includes firewalls, intrusion protection, and many security features.
 Campus maintains enterprise anti-virus protection.
 Data accuracy is maintained by responsible users; data are available via online systems and reporting tools.